bartobri/spring-server/README.md

 Download and Build
 ------------------

+*NOTE* - This install procedure has only been confirmed on a handful of Linux variants, but likely worked for most all of them.
+OSX is untested, but if you are using a Mac, be sure to have the developer tools installed.

 In order to download and build this program, you will need to have git, gcc, and make installed.
 Install them from your package manager if not already installed.